sandy9159/DIY-Arduino-Based-Auto-Label-Dispenser-Machine/README.md

 One 16X2 LCD is used for data display and some knob and push button is used for user data input.

+With that done, now add the 3D printed washers to the metal shafts, as shown.
+You can also add your reel of labels at this point too.

+Be sure to secure the reel with the 3D printed caps to ensure the label reel is securely fixed to its mounting rod.

+Feed the reel through the rods, as shown below.

+With that, your Arduino-powered automatic label dispenser is basically complete.
+You can adjust the auto-reeling distance using the rotary encoder knob.

+Now just power it up, and get to labeling stuff!
+Handily, the LCD screen will give you an accurate count of the number of stickers you've used too.